atulanurag8544/unsplash_image_search/README.md

 # Image Search and Editor Application

 ## Overview
 This application allows users to search for images via a free image API, edit them by adding captions and shapes, and download the modified images.
-The tool uses `fabric.js` for canvas manipulation and provides an intuitive interface for interacting with images.
+The Image Search App utilizes the Unsplash API to provide users with a platform to search for images based on various keywords.
+The app dynamically fetches images from the API and displays them in a responsive grid layout.
+Users can click on individual images to view more details and visit the original image source on Unsplash.

 ## Features
 - **Search Functionality:** Search for images using a free image API (e.g., Unsplash, Pixabay, or Pexels).